Antoine Sanfuentes: NBC

 In February 2007, he led overall coverage for Vice President Dick Cheney's trip to Kabul, Afghanistan where President Karzai was sworn in.

 In 2008, Sanfuentes led coverage of then-Senator Barack Obama’s trip to Baghdad, including on-site reporting from Camp Victory and key interviews notably with General David Petraeus.

 Sanfuentes has produced countless live Oval Office presidential addresses, as well as presidential speeches both in the US and abroad.

 In 2007, Sanfuentes helped land and produced Ann Curry’s exclusive interview with Sudanese then-President Omar al-Bashir in Khartoum.

-In 2009, Sanfuentes was promoted to Deputy Bureau Chief in D.C., followed by a promotion to Vice President and Bureau Chief of the NBC News DC bureau in 2011.
-In 2012, Sanfuentes was promoted again, becoming SVP and Managing Editor of NBC News.
+In 2009, Sanfuentes was promoted to Deputy Bureau Chief in D.C., followed by a promotion to Vice President and Bureau Chief of the NBC News D.C. bureau in 2011.
+In 2012, Sanfuentes was promoted again, becoming Senior Vice President and Managing Editor of NBC News.

 CNN

-In 2014, his former colleague and current CNN president Jeff Zucker hired Sanfuentes over to CNN as a Senior Supervising Producer in DC, overseeing Capitol Hill and White House reporting and coverage worldwide.
+In 2014, his former colleague and current CNN president Jeff Zucker hired Sanfuentes over to CNN as a Senior Supervising Producer in D.C., overseeing Capitol Hill and White House reporting and coverage worldwide.

-In 2017, Sanfuentes was promoted to his current position of VP and Managing Editor of WH and Capitol Hill.
+In 2017, Sanfuentes was promoted to Vice President and Managing Editor in D.C.
+He served in the role until July 2024.

+Academia

+Sanfuentes returned to his alma mater, American University, in January 2022 to serve as Distinguished Guest Lecturer in the School of Communication.